suzuryg/face-emo/docs/docs/tutorials/many-modes/index.md

 # Creating a Variety of Expression Patterns

-Let's add a lot of expression patterns and make them switchable in the Expression Menu.
+Let's add a lot of expression patterns and make them switchable in the facial expression menu.

 ## Adding Folders

-To create a lot of expression patterns, you need to group them, as there is a limit to the number of items that can be added to the Expression Menu.
+To create a lot of expression patterns, you need to group them, as there is a limit to the number of items that can be added to the VRChat Expression Menu.
 Click on the second button from the left in the "Expression Patterns" view and try adding a folder.

 ![Add folder](add_group.png)